Financial literacy

 Ensure customers pay on time

 Most businesses are able to dramatically improve cash flow by focusing on a more proactive and streamlined approach to their customer payment process.
-No matter what payment type (invoicing, credit card, cash, check, etc.) making sure you get paid on time can be exhausting and time-consuming.
+No matter the payment type (ie. credit card, cash, check, etc.), making sure you get paid on time can be exhausting and time-consuming.

-While you want to limit the amount of time between delivering your product/service and invoicing for it, you still want to perform this function at a regularly scheduled time.
+While you ideally want to limit the amount of time between delivering your product/service and invoicing for it, you should make sure to do your invoicing at regular intervals.
 Schedule a set time each day, week, or month that works best for your business’s billing cycle.

 Use an automated billing tool

-You may be able to implement an automated recurring billing system to gather recurring payments from customers.
-This helps automate the payment process by automatically charging customer credit or debit cards (or via ACH) each month.
-This is highly efficient and helps ensure you get paid on-time every month.
+You may be able to implement an automated billing system to gather recurring payments from customers.
+Customers will be charged automatically to their credit or debit cards (or via ACH) each month.
+This is highly efficient and helps ensure you get paid regularly on time.

 Ask customers to pay electronically

-The pandemic pushed people business owners to start receiving online payments.
+More customers are moving to electronic payments, due to their ease and convenience.
 If you haven’t yet jumped on that bandwagon, we recommend you establish a billing system that allows customers to pay digitally.
-From credit cards to PayPal/Venmo and from ACH to wire, there are a number of modalities that can speed up receipt of cash.
-Most of the billing tools now support multiple options.
+From credit cards to PayPal/Venmo, from ACH to wire, there are a number of modalities that can speed up receipt of cash.
+Most billing tools today support multiple options.

 Establish an escalation process